Stephen Amritraj

-Stephen Amritraj (born March 28, 1984) is an American former professional tennis player, who represented India in international tournaments.
+Stephen Amritraj (born March 28, 1984) is an Indian-American former professional tennis player, who represented India in international tournaments.
 He is the nephew of Vijay Amritraj, and son of Anand Amritraj.

 Amritraj is the son of former world tour player Anand Amritraj and paternal cousin of fellow former pro Prakash Amritraj, who also represented India.
 He played high school tennis at Crespi Carmelite High School in Encino, California, and NCAA college tennis for Duke University.

 Amritraj's career high singles ranking is world No. 973, which he reached in June 2007.

 Amritraj is married to American professional tennis player Alison Riske.